NavjotSDhillon/Resume/README.md

 ## Instructions
 ### How to setup GitHub Pages?
 Firstly, find a Jekyll theme online that supports GitHub Pages.

-    > Here are few links where you can find templates:
+    > Here are few links where you can find templates
     > - https://jamstackthemes.dev/ssg/jekyll/
     > - http://jekyllthemes.org/
     > - https://jekyllthemes.io/